 If someone sues you, or if someone has obtained a judgment against you and you are unsure of what to do, talk to an attorney.
 Some attorneys may offer free services or charge a reduced fee.
-There may also be or legal clinics in your area who will offer their services for free if you meet certain criteria.
-Servicemembers should consult their .
+There may also be legal aid offices or legal clinics in your area who will offer their services for free if you meet certain criteria.
+Servicemembers should consult their local JAG office .

 - Limited-Content Message

 Under the Debt Collection Rule, this is a voicemail message to a consumer that must contain certain required information and may contain other optional content.